 What Our Thyroids Do on a Day to Day Basis

 Our thyroid is a butterfly-shaped gland that is found in the front of our throats right below our Adam’s apple (the larynx).
 It’s responsible for regulating our thyroid hormones on a day to day basis.
 But what do those hormones do?
 There are three thyroid hormones, two of which are commonly known as T3 and T4.
 The other is lesser-known, yet still important and called calcitonin.
 These hormones control the body’s metabolic rate as well as contribute to heart function, digestive health, muscle control, bone maintenance, and even brain development and mood.
 The release of these hormones is completely controlled by the TSH (thyroid-stimulating hormone) that’s produced by the pituitary gland.
 They are utilized in the body to assist with energy and also affect how other hormones in the body work as well.

 Possible Thyroid Problems

 It’s estimated that 30 million people have a thyroid disorder of some kind.
-Many people suffer from underactive thyroid, known as hypothyroidism, while others suffer from overactive thyroid disorder, or hyperthyroidism.
+Many people suffer from an underactive thyroid, known as hypothyroidism, while others suffer from an overactive thyroid disorder, or hyperthyroidism.
 Both can be detrimental to one’s health and cause a host of other health issues to occur as a result.
-Hypoythyroidism is most common, especially in women.
-It can lead to weight gain, a slowed metabolism, low energy, depression, digestion upset, mood problems, joint pain, poor memory, muscle stiffness, headaches and more.
+Hypothyroidism is most common, especially in women.
+It can lead to weight gain, a slowed metabolism, low energy, depression, digestion upset, mood problems, joint pain, poor memory, muscle stiffness, headaches, and more.
 It often leads to autoimmune disease disorders known as Hashimoto’s and Graves disease due to the way the thyroid affects all major parts of the body.
-Hypothyroidism can cause anxious-like energy, problem gaining weight, higher body temperatures, trouble sleeping, and overactive digestion.
+Hypothyroidism can cause anxious-like energy, problems gaining weight, higher body temperatures, trouble sleeping, and overactive digestion.

 Nutrients Needed for a Healthy Thyroid